ai/transition-events/README.md

 This code will print `"top 1"` and `"left 4"`.

-Note, if transition is canceled before finishing (for example, you add transition to hover effect, and object looses hover, before transition will ends), `$.fn.transitionEnd` won’t execute callback.
+If transition is canceled before finishing `$.fn.transitionEnd` won’t execute callback (for example, you add transition to hover, and object looses hover in the middle of animation).

 ## $.fn.afterTransition

 Plugin has `$.fn.afterTransition` function to execute callback after transition end `delay + (durationPart * duration)`.
-If browser doesn’t have CSS Transitions support, callbacks will be called immediately (because there will be no animation).
+If browser doesn’t support CSS Transitions, callbacks will be called immediately (because there will be no animation).

 Main difference with `$.fn.transitionEnd` is that this method executes callback only once, `$.fn.transitionEnd` will add callback for all future transitions.
 Also this function doesn’t check, that transition is really finished (it can be canceled in the middle) and it doesn’t really synchronized with transition.

 If transition is set for several properties, `$.fn.transitionEnd` will execute callback on every property.